ThePython10110/ExchangeClone/README.md

     * Replaced Exchange Orbs with Klein Stars and Magnum Stars
     * Added storage blocks for Alchemical Coal, Mobius Fuel, and Aeternalis Fuel
 * Changes:
     * Most textures and all sounds are now from ProjectE/EE2.
-        * Only (De)Constructors, and worn armor have the original textures.
-        * Textures for Upgrades and Upgraders have been changed.
-        * Textures for Collectors are based on ProjectE's but not identical.
-        * Textures for Alchemical Chests are slightly modified from ProjectE's to make them 16x16 instead of 14x14
+See license section for details.
     * Several improvements to tools:
         * The pickaxe vein mining ability only checks each position once.
         * Tools do not mine slower in 3x1/3x3 modes (to match ProjectE)